Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 ThriveStack will redirect the user to your onboarding page.
 Once onboarding is complete, we await the user's return to ThriveStack.

-This comprises of two steps,
+This comprises two steps,

 a.
-ThriveStack redirects user to a pre-configured page
+ThriveStack redirects the user to a pre-configured page

 Configure the redirection page at ThriveStack's [Onboarding Checklist](#).
 During this redirection, ThriveStack will share a URL in the parameter which will be used in the next step.